-- [14] As counsel for the University put it, Mr. P f reoffended in a very big way".
-And he did so while a suspension was pending, just weeks after his hearing in January 2014.
+- And he did so while a suspension was pending, just weeks after his hearing in January 2014.
 In our view, a further suspension is not appropriate.
-Mr. P is already serving a lengthy suspension, which did not deter him from committing a further offence one which was very serious.
+Mr. Pissalready serving a lengthy suspension, which did not deter him from committing a further offence one which was very serious.
 Adding on more years to the four years already imposed makes no sense as any sentence that might be appropriate would be at the high end of the range, leading to a suspension for 8 or 9 years.
-In any event, the Panel is of the view, having regard to the factors in C and reviewed above, that the appropriate penalty here is to recommend expulsion.
+In any event, the Panel is of the view, having regard to the factors in City and reviewed above, that the appropriate penalty here is to recommend expulsion.
 The seriousness of the offence, the planned and deliberate manner in which it was attempted, especially following the recent imposition of a lengthy suspension which is a serious aggravating factor, and the lack of any mitigating factors that would explain his conduct, all compel this conclusion. - [15] Accordingly, we recommend to the President that he recommend to the Governing Council that Mr. P be expelled from the University.
-We also make the following order respecting Mr. P - (a) That he receive a final grade of zero in the course BIOC14; - (b) That he be suspended for 5 years, commencing at the end of his current 4 year suspension, or until the Governing Council makes a decision to expel him; - (c) That this sanction be recorded on Mr. PI's academic record and transcript until graduation; and, - (d) That this case be reported to the Provost, with Mr. Provide a number of the Version of the Tribunal and the sanction imposed.
+We also make the following order respecting Mr. P : - (a) That he receive a final grade of zero in the course BIOC14; - (b) That he be suspended for 5 years, commencing at the end of his current 4 year suspension, or until the Governing Council makes a decision to expel him; - (c) That this sanction be recorded on Mr. Para's academic record and transcript until graduation; and, - (d) That this case be reported to the Provost, with Mr. Plane's name withheld, for publication of a notice of the decision of the Tribunal and the sanction imposed.